What is Sexual Abuse and Sexual Misconduct?

 c) the Registered Dietitian has taken reasonable steps to transfer the care of the individual to another Registered Dietitian or alternate service provider, or there is no reasonable opportunity to transfer care to another Registered Dietitian/service provider.”

-Note: If the health care provider is not a member of a regulated profession, they are not subject to the authority of any regulatory college.
+Note: If the health care provider is not a registrant of a regulated health profession, they are not subject to the authority of any regulatory college.
 Should you have a complaint or concern about their conduct or the care they provided, please contact the employer of the unregulated provider and/or the police.